 U.S. Passport Application

-Lastly of course you’ll need to fill out a DS-11 which is the application for the passport.
+Lastly, you’ll need to fill out a DS-11 which is the application for the passport.
 You can either do this by hand or electronically.

 Passport Application Acceptance Facility